jadecobra/python_tdd_exercises/source/how_to/telephone/index.rst

 * what is the same?
 * what is different?

 The difference helps me know what to change to get what I want.
-I use :ref:`assertions<what is an assertion?>` to test if the result of a :ref:`call to a function with input<functions that take input>` is the same as my expectation.
+I use :ref:`assertions<what is an assertion?>` to test if reality is the same as my expectation.

 .. code-block:: python